Pusô: Names

 Pusô (also spelled puso, poso, or pusó) literally means "heart" in Cebuano, due to its resemblance to a heart with the two loose ends of the coconut leaf emerging at the top resembling the aorta and the venae cavae.
 Its other most common name, patupat, originally means "four-cornered [rectangle or cube]", a reduplication of Proto-Malayo-Polynesian *epat ("four").
 This form is still evident in old Chamorro cognate atupat.

-Pusô is also known by various names in different ethnic groups in the Philippines, including piyusopusó in Mindoro languages; piyoso in Maranao, Iranun and Maguindanaon; langbay, lambay, or linambay in Waray; bugnóy in Hiligaynon; tam-o in Aklanon; tamu, ta’mu, or temu in Tausug and Yakan; sinambong, patupat or pusú in Kapampangan, Pangasinan and Ilocano; and katumpat in Sama-Bajau.
+Pusô is also known by various names in different ethnic groups in the Philippines, including piyusopusó in Mindoro languages; piyoso in Maranao, Iranun and Maguindanaon; langbay, lambay, or linambay in Waray; bugnóy in Hiligaynon; tam-o in Aklanon; tamu, ta’mu, or temu in Tausug and Yakan; pusú in Kapampangan, patupát (La Union, Pangasinan, and Cagayan Valley), sinambong (Ilocos Sur and Ilocos Norte) or inkaldit in Ilocano and Pangasinan; and katumpat in Sama-Bajau.

 Description

 Pusô does not refer to a specific recipe, rather it is a way of packaging and serving rice.
 Therefore, it can actually refer to many different ways of preparing rice, ranging from plain, to savory or sweet.
 Regardless, all of them are woven pouches where rice is poured inside and cooked by boiling.
 As the rice cooks, it is prevented from spreading by the pouch, resulting in a compacted cake-like texture.
 It can be made with either regular white rice or glutinous rice poured into a pre-woven container and then immersed in a boiling liquid.
 It is commonly plain, but it can be cooked with meat or flavored with gatâ (coconut milk) and spices like salt or ginger.
 Other variants of the dish can also be sweet and can be cooked with muscovado sugar.